amilathennakoon/angular-css-loader/README.md

 # angular-css-loader
-css leader for angular with css overlay
+css loader for angular with css overlay